Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 .. note::
- If you modded, extended or improved your Weather Station in any way and you have published your results on our wiki, on your blog or similar: Please give us a notice.
+ If you modded, extended or improved your Weather Station in any way and you have published your results on our `Wiki <http://www.tinkerunity.org/wiki/>`__, on your blog or similar: Please give us a notice.
 We would love to add a link to your project here!

 Regenmesser, windgeschwindigkeit etc